honeycombio/refinery/config.md

 ### `APIKey`

 APIKey is the API key used by Refinery to send its metrics to Honeycomb.
+Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.

 It is recommended that you create a separate team and key for Refinery metrics.